mre/endler.dev/content/2021/codeprints/index.md

 **Lesson learned:**
 Watch potential customers use your service.
-It will be painful at first but will improve the quality of your product.
+It will be painful at first, but will improve the quality of your product.
 Use standard frameworks for shops if you can because they get many UI/UX details right out of the box.
 [WooCommerce](https://woocommerce.com/) or [Shopify](https://www.shopify.com/) come to mind.

-## Building products means being pragmatic
+## Building Products Means Being Pragmatic

 We have many ideas for future products.
-Many friends and customers tell us about potential features all the time but the problem is how to prioritize them.
+Many friends and customers tell us about potential features all the time, but the problem is how to prioritize them.
 Most ideas won't work at scale: It's tricky to find a supplier that has a product on offer, is cheap, ships worldwide, and has a working integration with your shop-system.
-So we have to cut product features all the time, simply because our suppliers' support is not there.
-On top of that, we run the business next to our day job and other responsibilities, so we need to make use of our time as well as possible.
+So we have to regularly scrap product ideas, simply because our suppliers' support is not there.
+On top of that, we run the business next to our day job and other responsibilities, so we need to make use of our time as efficiently as possible.

 **Lesson learned:**
 Making services look effortless is hard work.
 Time is your biggest constraint.